Bitergia/prosoul/README.md

 ## Source code and contributions

-All the source code is available in the [Meditor GitHub repository](https://github.com/Bitergia/meditor).
+All the source code is available in the [Prosoul GitHub repository](https://github.com/Bitergia/prosoul).
 Please, upload pull requests if you have proposals to change the source code, and open an issue if you want to report a bug, ask for a new feature, or just comment something.

 The [code of conduct](CODE_OF_CONDUCT.md) must be followed in all contributions to the project.

 ## Execution

-**meditor** is a Django application so to run it you need django installed.
+**prosoul** is a Django application so to run it you need django installed.

 ```
-meditor/django_meditor $ python3 manage.py makemigrations
+prosoul/django_prosoul $ python3 manage.py makemigrations
-meditor/django_meditor $ python3 manage.py migrate
+prosoul/django_prosoul $ python3 manage.py migrate
-meditor/django_meditor $ python3 manage.py runserver
+prosoul/django_prosoul $ python3 manage.py runserver
 ```

 By default the applicacion will be accesible in: http://127.0.0.1:8000/